yoga-au/px-to-em/README.md

 - Add command for rem conversion.
 - Add command to change config of root font size.
 - Remove config of disable success notification.

+### 0.4.1

+- Fix bug when selection have zero value, it never convert even though there's correct value in the selection